rticommunity/rticonnextdds-examples/examples/persistent_storage/cs/README.txt

 Running C# Example
 ==================
-In two separate command prompt windows for the publisher and subscriber.
+Use two separate command prompts for publisher and subscriber.
 Run the following commands from the example directory (this is necessary to ensure the application loads the QoS defined in USER_QOS_PROFILES.xml):

-********* IF YOU ARE USING TIMESTEN, MAYBE YOU WILL NEED RUN THE COMMAND PROMPT
+**** IF YOU ARE USING TIMESTEN, YOU MAY NEED RUN THE COMMAND PROMPT AS      ****
-********* LIKE ADMINISTRATOR.
-OTHERWISE, DURABLE READER STATE, DURABLE WRITER
-********* HISTORY AND PERSISTENCE SERVICE WILL NOT RUN CORRECTLY.
+**** ADMINISTRATOR.
+OTHERWISE, NONE OF THE SCENARIOS WILL NOT RUN CORRECTLY ****

-(For TimesTen users) Besides, you need to uncomment the indicates lines in the USER_QOS_PROFILES.xml and persistence_service_configuration.xml, to load the correct driver (we assuming you have installed TimesTen 11.2.1)
+(For TimesTen users) In addition, you need to uncomment some lines in the USER_QOS_PROFILES.xml and persistence_service_configuration.xml to load the correct driver (we assuming you have installed TimesTen 11.2.1).
+Refer to those documents for further details.

 Run the scenarios as described in the presentation persistent_storage.pps